TNL-Project/TNL/Documentation/UsersGuide/Pointers/ug_Pointers.md

 nature of this object, prohibited.
 For this reason we have to derreference the pointer on the host.
 This is done by a method `getData`.
 Its template parameter tells what object image we want to dereference – the one on the host or the one on the device.
-When we passing the object on the device, we need to get the device image.
+When we pass the object to the device, we need to get the device image.
 The method `getData` returns constant reference on the object.

 Non-constant reference is accessible via a method `modifyData`.
 When this